scott-mcdonald/JsonApiFramework/README.md

 ### Server-side document building example #2:

-This example shows how a server-side Web API Controller could construct and return a JSON API document for the following `GET` request for an individual article and server-side include of the article's related author and comments:
+This example shows how a server-side Web API Controller could construct and return a JSON API document for the following `GET` request for an individual article and server-side include of the article's related author and comments resources:

 ``` http
 GET http://example.com/articles/1